-- 1 Council not accept any tenders for the operations of the quarry and maintain full ownership and management of the quarry itself. - 2 The contract for the joint operations of the asphalt plant located at the quarry be awarded to State Asphalt Services. - 3 The Mayor and General Manager be authorised to execute the Contract on Council's behalf and attach the common seal.
+- 273/05 RESOLVED that the report be received and - 1 Council not accept any tenders for the operations of the quarry and maintain full ownership and management of the quarry itself. - 2 The contract for the joint operations of the asphalt plant located at the quarry be awarded to State Asphalt Services. - 3 The Mayor and General Manager be authorised to execute the Contract on Council's behalf and attach the common seal.